rowanmoul/ArchSecureDualBoot/README.md

 I couldn't find a way to do this directly in GRUB.
 If you know how, please let me know or submit a PR!

 ## Resources
-In addition to the resources linked in-line, these form the basis of the information contained within this guide, listed in no particular order.
+Most of these resources linked in-line.
+All of these form the basis for the information contained within this guide, listed in no particular order, but organize by general topic area.
+I've included links to online man pages and other documentation for most of the tools used.
 ### TPM Fundamentals
 1. https://link.springer.com/book/10.1007%2F978-1-4302-6584-9
 2. https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/